World Series of Poker: 2007 expansion – WSOP Europe

 The World Series of Poker Europe (WSOPE) is the first expansion of the World Series of Poker in series history.
 In September 2007, the first WSOP championship events outside of Las Vegas, complete with bracelets, were held.
 The inaugural WSOPE consisted of three events held in London from September 6–17, 2007.
-The main event, a GBP 10,000 buy-in no-limit hold 'em tournament, was won by Norwegian online prodigy Annette Obrestad on the day before her 19th birthday.
+The main event, a £10,000 buy-in no-limit hold 'em tournament, was won by Norwegian online prodigy Annette Obrestad on the day before her 19th birthday.
 This made her the youngest person ever to win a WSOP bracelet, a record that cannot be broken in the Las Vegas WSOP under current laws because the minimum legal age for casino gaming in Nevada is 21.
 Obrestad could play in the WSOPE because the minimum age for casino gaming in the United Kingdom is 18.
 While no definitive plans have been announced, WSOP Commissioner Jeffrey Pollack has indicated that in the next one to three years that other venues may start holding WSOP events.
 Two locations that have been mentioned as possible expansion sites are Egypt and South Africa, and the World Series of Poker Africa was ultimately launched in South Africa in 2010.
 However, it is currently treated as a WSOP Circuit event, with no bracelets awarded.
 The next expansion of the WSOP that included bracelet events was ultimately to Australia.

 The WSOPE moved from London to Cannes, France, in 2011.
 At that time, the buy-ins and payouts changed from being fixed in pounds to euros.
 The event moved again in 2013, this time to the Paris suburb of Enghien-les-Bains.

 From 2013 to 2017 the WSOPE was held only in odd-numbered years, with the newly launched World Series of Poker Asia Pacific (WSOP APAC) conducted in even-numbered years.
 WSOPE has been held annually since 2017.